Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Application to scalar hyperbolic conservation laws

+converges to the appropriate solution.
+Further, we show that networks satisfying (\ref{eq:convCon}) exist if the solution is an element of $BMV$.
+Even stronger results are shown for ODEs in Appendix~\ref{App:sec:ApplicationToODEs}.

+Throughout this section, the flux function $F\in C^2(\reals)$ is assumed to be strictly convex and the initial data are given by $u_0=u(0,\cdot) \in L^\infty([0,L])$.
+We recall some classical results on scalar hyperbolic conservation laws in one space dimension.
+We restrict ourselves to periodic boundary conditions.
 It is well known that classical solutions of (\ref{eq:conservationLaw}) generally do not exist globally.
 On the other hand, weak solutions are generally not unique.
 Therefore, the accepted notion of solution is given by weak solutions satisfying an additional physically motivated admissibility criterion singling out a unique solution.
 We start by recalling the definition and classical existence and uniqueness result for admissible weak solutions.
 To this end, we define the set $PT$ of periodic test functions by

 \begin{definition}[Admissible weak solution] Given initial data $u_0\in L^1([0,L])$ and $T>0$, we say $u\in L^1([0,T]\times[0,L])$ is a weak admissible solution of (\ref{eq:conservationLaw}) if $u$ satisfies